bbennett7/codecoach/spec.md

 Specs:
 [x] Using Ruby on Rails for the project // done

-[x] Include at least one has_many relationship // Mentor has_many resources [x] Include at least one belongs_to relationship // Resource belongs_to a mentor [] Include at least two has_many through relationships // Student has_many resources through mentor, Mentor has_many languages through languages_mentors
+[x] Include at least one has_many relationship // Mentor has_many resources

+[x] Include at least one belongs_to relationship // Resource belongs_to a mentor

+[x] Include at least two has_many through relationships // Student has_many resources through mentor, Mentor has_many subfields through resources

 [x] Include at least one many-to-many relationship // languages to mentors

-[] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity) -- STUDENT SUBMITTING RESOURCE.READ -- RESOURCES JOIN BETWEEN MENTOR AND SUBFIELDS
+[x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity) // Resource (join table between subfields and mentors) has website, title, url

 [x] Include reasonable validations for simple model objects // Language, mentor, resource, student and subfield all have validations